payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/server-to-server-integration/phonepe-deep-offers-integration.md

 > 📘 Notes:
 >
-> * You need to check before hand, whether the customer’s device has a PhonePe app or not.
-If the customer’s device does not have a PhonePe App, do not show this feature on your check out page
+> * You need to check before hand, whether the customer's device has a PhonePe app or not.
+If the customer's device does not have a PhonePe App, do not show this feature on your check out page
 > * The highlighted parameter i.e. udf 1 parameter contains the offer details to be applied against the transaction.
 The offer details are pre-determined between you and PhonePe.
 > * You can find the version of PhonePe app using this code:
 >